knative/eventing/docs/spec/motivation.md

   yet being produced.

 1. Services can be connected to create new applications
-  a. without modifying producer or consumer.
+    * without modifying producer or consumer.
-  b. with the ability to select a specific subset of events from a particular producer
+    * with the ability to select a specific subset of events from a particular producer

 These primitives enable producing and consuming events adhering to the [CloudEvents Specification](https://github.com/cloudevents/spec), in a